 Scottish Kilt

 Thinking of Scots, many of us don’t wear kilts that they could not love it.
 Well, they might be pleased if you wear kilts.
 Having said that, there are certain belongings you got to consider before wearing a kilt if you are doing not have any connection to Scotland.
-One thing to be aware in Scotland is the tartan- the Plaid Pattern in the fabric plays a role in heraldry.
-Scottish and Irish families often have a tartan pattern that is considered to be theirs.
+One thing to be aware in Scotland is the tartan – the Plaid Pattern in the fabric plays a role in heraldry.
+Scottish and Irish families often have a “tartan pattern” that is considered to be theirs.
 If someone from one of those families were to see you wearing their tartan, they may take offence, especially if you’re a stranger and not a Scot or Irishman at all.
-Basically, Tartan Kilts were used to identify the clan affiliation of the person wearing it.
+Basically, traditional kilt were used to identify the clan affiliation of the person wearing it.

 How to Wear a Kilt?

 There is no problem for non-Scots to wear a kilt if they are wearing it for a legitimate reason.
 Such reasons would include any event – a wedding or some parties but be careful with how you wear it.
-The Kilt is a flexible outfit made of heavy wool that anyone can wear both formally and informally.
-The Shirt and the kilt jacket or waistcoat should go on first then the kilt hose (socks) & flashes.
-Next, the kilt with the kilt pin attached & a tie followed by the kilt sporran and finally the kilt Shoes.
+The Kilt is a flexible outfit made of different materials that anyone can wear both formally and informally.
+The Shirt, kilt jacket and vest should go on first then the kilt hose (socks) & flashes.
+Next, the kilt pin attached & a tie followed by the kilt sporran and finally the kilt Shoes.

 Wearing a Kilt Rules